schemetrica/automating-data-delivery-odk-central/README.md

 ### Extract the Survey Fields

-Once the transformation has executed the OData endpoint call, the *result* field contains our survey collection.
+Once the transformation has made the OData API call, the *result* field contains our survey collection.
 The *JSON Input* step allows us to specify the key/value pairs in the *result* document that correspond to the survey questions, and to map the values to new fields